Marked points on translation surfaces

 By Lemma~\ref{L:MB}, a minimal blocking set of two finitely blocked periodic points consists of only periodic points.
 Therefore, $m$ is not finitely blocked from any of the vertices of the triangle.
 The trajectories shown in Figure~\ref{F:Fagnano} shows that $m$ is not blocked from itself.
 Therefore, in the hyperelliptic case we have also shown that the only finitely blocked points are pairs of vertices.

-For the two excluded primes $\ell = 5$ and $\ell = 7$ we have the following special arguments.
 Both triangles with $\ell = 5$ unfold to Teichm\"uller curves in genus two and hence M\"oller~\cite{M2} implies that the only periodic points are zeros and Weierstrass points.
-For $\ell = 7$ the only triangle that is not isosceles is the $(1,2,4)$ triangle and Theorem~\ref{T:prime2} classifies the periodic points on the unfolding of the isosceles triangles.
-Since we only must consider isosceles triangles in these cases, the previous analysis applies and we are done. \end{proof}
+Hence the above arguments hold also in this case. \end{proof}